KML: Using Machine Learning to Improve Storage Systems: Evaluation

-\paragraph{Mixed workloads} Mixed workloads are considered a challenging optimization problem.
+\paragraph{Mixed workloads} Mixed workloads are considered a challenging optimization problem~\cite{Amvrosiadis_2018_DSR_3316807}.
 In Figure~\ref{fig:per-disk-vs-per-file}, we present a timeline performance comparison using the readahead neural network model running on a per-disk vs.\ per-file basis.
-Per-file mode performs better overall because readahead values are set for each open file independently.
-Conversely, in the per-disk mode, a single readahead value is set at the disk level and hence to all open files: a readahead value good for one workload is likely to be bad for a second one running concurrently.
+The per-file mode performs better overall because readahead values are set for each open file independently.
+Conversely, in the per-disk mode, a single readahead value is set at the disk level and hence uniformly on all open files: a readahead value good for one workload is likely to be suboptimal for other open files.
 One reason why the per-disk mode cannot predict workload types correctly is that when different workloads are mixed---even sequential ones or ones with regular patterns---the mix looks more like a purely random workload at the disk level.
 Figure~\ref{fig:ultimate} shows overall mixed workloads performance comparisons.
 Per-file mode performed overall better in every combination of mixed workloads.
 If we compare only the sequential parts of the mixed workload combination (orange bars in Figure~\ref{fig:ultimate}), in per-disk mode, we observe significant performance degradation.
 However, in per-file mode, we can observe performance improvements for both the sequential and random (blue bars in Figure~\ref{fig:ultimate}) parts of the mixed workload combination.
-The reason why per-disk mode performs better for the random parts of the mixed workload combinations is for the same aforementioned reason (mixing workloads looks more random-like at the disk level); \kml predicts these as readrandom or readrandomwriterandom which coincidentally fits this part of the workload, but significantly hurts non-random workloads.
+The reason why per-disk mode performs better for the random parts of the mixed workload combinations is for the same reason: mixing workloads looks more random-like at the disk level. \kml predicts these as readrandom or readrandomwriterandom which coincidentally fits this part of the workload, but significantly hurts non-random workloads.